jccuevas/cpp-docs.es-es/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### <a name="attributes"></a>Atributos

-- Ahora se documenta el atributo `implements`.
+- `implements` Ahora se documenta este atributo.

 ### <a name="linker-features"></a>Características del enlazador